Single-photon-boosted type-I fusion gates: Introduction

 We also examine the implications of the proposed gate for resource-state generation.
 Fusion operations are central to the creation of large entangled photonic states, which serve as key resources for fault-tolerant linear-optical quantum computing, quantum communication, and quantum metrology \cite{Shettell2020,Tth2014,Friis_2017,Farouk2017,Lee2019}.
 In all-photonic approaches, small entangled states are first generated probabilistically from single photons and subsequently fused into larger states \cite{Zaidi2015,Bartolucci2021,Browne2005,Kieling2007,GimenoSegovia2015, Pankovich2024_flexible, Sahay2023}.
 Near-deterministic sources can then be realized via multiplexing of many probabilistic generation attempts \cite{Switch_networks2021,Kaneda2026}.

-Here we estimate the average number of single photons required in several multiplexed fusion-based schemes for generating large entangled states, and demonstrate that the proposed boosted gate significantly reduces the overall resource cost.
+Here we estimate the average number of single photons required in several multiplexed fusion-based schemes for generating large entangled states and demonstrate that the proposed boosted gate significantly reduces the overall resource cost.

 The paper is organized as follows.
 In Sec.~\ref{sec:preliminaries} we introduce the notation and review standard type-I fusion in dual-rail encoding.
-In Sec.~\ref{sec:boosted_type_I} we present the boosted gate, classify its detection outcomes, and describe the distillation protocol that raises the total success probability to $3/4$.
-In Sec.~\ref{sec:resource_estimates} we quantify the resulting resource savings for representative state-generation schemes.
+In Sec.~\ref{sec:boosted_type_I} we present the boosted gate, classify its detection outcomes, and describe the distillation protocol that raises the total success probability asymptotically to $3/4$.
+In Sec.~\ref{sec:resource_estimates} we quantify the resulting resource savings for representative state-generation schemes and compare the proposed gate with existing boosted type-I and type-II fusion protocols.
 Finally, in Sec.~\ref{sec:conclusion} we discuss the practical significance, limitations of the proposed approach, and prospects for further improvements.